kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 \\[5 \cdot 46 \cdot 3 \cdot (11 \cdot 55) \cdot (125 \cdot 2)\\]

 You can change the order of terms, delete or add in parentheses, it doesn't matter.
 It's all the same.
-You can use commutativity and associativiy to reason through why this is a correct thing to do, but let's not waste our time with that.
+**You can use commutativity and associativiy to reason through why this is a correct thing to do**, but let's not waste our time with that.

 ## Multiplication by 1